Adele Green

-Adele Chandler Green (born 20 September 1952) is an Australian epidemiological senior scientist at the QIMR Berghofer Medical Research Institute in Brisbane and is the institute's Head of Cancer and Population Studies Group.
+Adele Chandler Green (born 20 September 1952) is an Australian epidemiological senior scientist at the QIMR Berghofer Medical Research Institute in Brisbane, Queensland, Australia.
+She is the institute's head of Cancer and Population Studies Group.

 Green is an international leader in the epidemiology of melanoma and skin cancer.
 She is best known for her contributions to the area of melanoma prevention, for which in 2013 she received the Queensland Australian of the Year Award and The Australian Financial Review and Westpac 100 Women of Influence Award.

 Education

 Green was educated at the University of Queensland medical school in the 1970s.
 Despite considering a career in English literature or diplomatic service, she chose medicine due to her interest in biology, as well as being influenced by well-known female scientists such as Marie Curie.
 She received 1st class honours in Medicine and worked as a clinician for several years before receiving her PhD in epidemiology in 1984 from the University of Queensland.
 Green also holds an M.Sc. from the London School of Hygiene and Tropical Medicine.